 Website (Japanese only)

-Get a glimpse into the world of Sake with our very new “Nagoya Sake Tasting Night Tour”.
-By joining this tour you will learn a lot more about Japan’s most famous drink while sampling a wide variety of different types of Sake in combination with delicious Izakaya foods.
+Don’t forget, you can get a glimpse into the world of Sake with our very new All-You-Can-Drink Sake Tasting Tour.
+By joining this tour you, will learn a lot more about Japan’s most famous drink while sampling a wide variety of different types of Sake in combination with delicious Izakaya foods.
 Tour details and booking here↓

 Did you enjoy this article?